ABOUT | TOPICS |

 All of these plants grow 10-20 feet, the books will tell you, but their stature and habit depends on how they are supported and pruned.

-‘Goldflame’ seems to have more issues with the aphids for me, but this year I’ve been more careful.
-Try to stay ahead.
-The key to avoiding this:
+‘Goldflame’ seems to have more issues with the aphids for me, but lately I’ve been more careful, trying to stay ahead of them, and it has helped.
+The key to avoiding serious infestation:

 honeysuckle-aphidsGet them early, and often.
-Honeysuckle aphids overwinter as eggs and you are better off getting them before they hatch, by crushing them or pruning off and destroying the affected plant parts or spraying them with insecticidal soap if you please, perhaps weekly depending on the infestation level from the time the leaves are small and the buds are emerging onward, May here.
-As I said, I just use the hose, no soap, but that is just laziness.
+Honeysuckle aphids overwinter as eggs and you are better off getting them before they hatch, by crushing them or pruning off and destroying the affected plant parts or spraying them with insecticidal soap if you please, perhaps weekly depending on the infestation level from the time the leaves are small and the buds are emerging onward, meaning from May here.
+As I said, I just use the hose, no soap.
 My nifty backpack sprayer lays idle in the barn.

 in praise of honeysuckles (aphids be damned)